 Even if you’re at home during daylight hours and don’t need outside lights for chores, you can still appreciate ornamental lights for their overall effect in the garden.
 Underwater lights, along with spotlights trained on favourite plants or ornaments, transform the night scene and enable you to enjoy your garden in the evening.

-DIY kits for functional outdoor lights are readily available, some of which are solar powered so need no nearby electric socket or disguised cables.
+DIY kits for functional outdoor lights are readily available, some of which are solar-powered lighting so need no nearby electric socket or disguised cables.
 Similarly, it’s also easy to find low-voltage or solar-powered pond lights and garden spotlights.
 You may wonder if a solar-powered light will work during the winter, but ordinary daylight is enough to operate them.
 Some models also have battery back-ups.
-Take a look at the range from Bradshaws Direct and Pondkeeper or click on the links below to see what’s possible.
+Take a look at the range from Bradshaws Direct and Pondkeeper.

 Fit low voltage lights by connecting them to a transformer at or near your mains socket.
 Both the transformer and the socket must be housed somewhere that will be dry.
 Always remember to be safe; electricity and the outside elements do not make a good combination.
 Make sure you follow the installation instructions included with all of these lights.